Hugo Zwillenberg: Weimar Republic

 After serving in the army, he worked for a short time as a judge in Berlin, then moved to the private sector.
 Engaged to the daughter of the department store entrepreneur Oscar Tietz, he joined Hermann Tietz & Co. as a trainee.
-Starting as an in-house lawyer, became an authorized signatory shortly thereafter, and became a partner as early as 1919 On November 18, 1919, he married Elise Regina Tietz (* April 11, 1896 in Munich) in Berlin.
-The couple had two children, Lutz Oscar Tietz (* December 9, 1925 in Berlin-Charlottenburg; † December 25, 2011 in Bern) and Helga Henriette Linde (* February 25, 1930 in Berlin; † January 16, 2013 in Bern).
+Starting as an in-house lawyer, became an authorized signatory shortly thereafter, and became a partner as early as 1919 On 18 November 1919 he married Elise Regina Tietz (born 11 April 1896 in Munich) in Berlin.
+The couple had two children, Lutz Oscar Tietz (born 9 December 1925 in Berlin-Charlottenburg; died 25 December 2011 in Bern) and Helga Henriette Linde (born 25 February 1930 in Berlin; died 16 January 2013 in Bern).
 His younger brother-in-law Martin Tietz also became a partner; his older brother-in-law Georg had already become one in 1917.
 Later, Zwillenberg became an honorary committee member of the Association of German Department Stores and an honorary tax judge.
 In 1929 he joined the Berlin Society of Friends.

 Zwillenberg collected art, including sculptures by the animal sculptor August Gaul, and promoted music within the Gesellschaft der Musikfreunde zu Berlin, which appointed him an honorary member for his significant services to the society on the occasion of its 25th anniversary in January 1933.

 Nazi era

 When the Nazis rose to power in 1933, the Tietz family, including Zwillenberg, was persecuted due to their Jewish heritage.
 The Hermann Tietz company was "Aryanized" in 1933/1934, that is, transferred from Jewish to non-Jewish owners, and Zwillenberg left the company.
 His two brothers-in-law Georg and Martin Tietz emigrated.
 Martin fled with his wife to Liechtenstein in 1939 and his assets were seized by the Gestapo.

-On November 9, 1938, Zwillenberg was arrested by the Gestapo in his Berlin office during Kristallnacht and taken to the Sachsenhausen concentration camp the next day, from where he was released on November 26.
-On March 9, 1939, he emigrated with his family to the Netherlands.
+On 9 November 1938 Zwillenberg was arrested by the Gestapo in his Berlin office during Kristallnacht and taken to the Sachsenhausen concentration camp the next day, from where he was released on 26 November.
+On 9 March 1939 he emigrated with his family to the Netherlands.

-On January 10, 1939, he was appointed Honorary Consul of the Republic of Nicaragua in Rotterdam.
+On 10 January 1939 he was appointed Honorary Consul of the Republic of Nicaragua in Rotterdam.
 There he soon acquired a majority shareholding in N.V.
 Eerste Nederlandsche Snaren- en Catgutfabriek and took over the management of the company.